 - A modern welfare state ready to step in when life gets in the way.

 But, what is living in Norway really like?

 Basic information for living in Norway

 Languages in Norway

 The official language is Norwegian, a Scandinavian language, belonging to the group of Germanic languages.
-This means there are a lot of similarities to English, German, and Dutch.
+This means there are a lot of similarities between English, German, and Dutch.
 Learning Norwegian will not be too difficult for you!
 The Scandinavian languages are so close to each other that mutual understanding is possible.
 There is a Norwegian joke explaining the situation: “There is just one Scandinavian language.
 But in Sweden they don’t know how to write it, and in Denmark, they don’t know how to pronounce it.”.
 Most Norwegians are proficient in English.
 But you will have a hard time finding a job without Norwegian language skills, even when they are not formally required for the job.

-One thing is odd about the Norwegian language: it has two written forms, bokmål and nynorsk, as well as a great number of dialects.
-Fortunately 90% of Norwegians write in bokmål nowadays, so that is what we recommend you learn.
+One thing is odd about the Norwegian language: it has two written forms, bokmål and Nynorsk, as well as a great number of dialects.
+Fortunately, 90% of Norwegians write in bokmål nowadays, so that is what we recommend you learn.